Bib Fortuna: Character biography

-Back story
+Backstory

 Bib Fortuna is a member of the Twi'lek species, humanoids distinguished by the pair of long tentacular appendages that protrude from the back of their heads, which are known as lekku.
 Fortuna is the first Twi'lek character to appear in Star Wars, although the species did not receive a name until the publication of the Star Wars Sourcebook, a 1987 sourcebook for Star Wars: The Roleplaying Game.
 With pale, mucus-covered skin and sharp, snaggly teeth, Fortuna is originally from the planet Ryloth, the Twi'lek homeworld.
 Fortuna works as the majordomo and chief aide for Jabba the Hutt, a slug-like alien and one of the most powerful crime lords in the galaxy.
 In this capacity, Fortuna controls most operations within Jabba's palace on the desert planet of Tatooine.
 Among these duties are welcoming visitors who come to the palace, and vetting them before they appear before Jabba.
 Fortuna's dialogue in the film is delivered in Huttese, the fictional language also spoken by Jabba.

 Outside of the films, Bib Fortuna's back story was established through media in the Star Wars Expanded Universe, which encompasses all licensed stories in the Star Wars universe outside of the nine main feature films, such as novels, comic books, video games, and television shows.
 With the 2012 acquisition of Lucasfilm by The Walt Disney Company, most of the licensed Star Wars novels and comics produced since the originating 1977 film were rebranded as Star Wars Legends and declared non-canon to the franchise in April 2014.
 As a result, storylines and character histories established for Fortuna before April 2014 are part of the Legends canon, but not the Disney canon.